SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/reverse/HelloWorld2/README.md

 1. Distribute contents inside `distrib` folder

 ## Solution
-1. Using a Java decompiler, such as [JD-GUI] (http://jd.benow.ca/), the code can be decompiled
+1. Using a Java decompiler, such as [JD-GUI](http://jd.benow.ca/), the code can be decompiled
 2. It can be seen that the flag is *obfuscated* so the user needs to use the charset and corresponding positions of the array to recover the flag
 3. This can be done through adding a print statement and recompiling, alternatively users can also apply some elbow grease to get back the flag
 ### Flag